lvanschilfgaarde/lordcephei.github.io/pages/plbndsdoc.md

 The first color selects out the the majority _d_ bands; the second the minority _d_ bands.

-Run plbnds without the `-nocol` but adding a line type
+Run plbnds without `-nocol` but adding a line type

     $ echo -10,8 / | plbnds -fplot -ef=0 -scl=13.6 -lt=1,bold=3,col=0,0,0,colw=.7,0,0,colw2=0,.7,0 -lbl=M,G,A,L,G,K bnds.co
     $ fplot -f plot.plbnds
     $ open fplot.ps

-The line type specifes the line thickness `(bold=3)`, the color of the background (`col=0,0,0`) --- i.e. the color if there is no projection of the first and second weights, and colors of the first and second weights (`colw=.7,0,0` and `colw2=0,.7,0`).
+The line type specifes the line thickness `(bold=3)`; the color of the background (`col=0,0,0`) --- i.e. the color in the absence of projection from the first and second weights; colors of the first and second weights (`colw=.7,0,0` and `colw2=0,.7,0`).
-The three numbers correspond to fractions of (red, green, blue)
+The three numbers correspond to fractions of (red, green, blue).

 The figure shows clearly which bands have majority and minority  _d_ character.
-Note that the highly dispersive band between &Gamma; and A, in the windown (-2,0) eV is black.
+Note that the highly dispersive band between &Gamma; and A, in the window (-2,0) eV, is black.

 ### 3. _plbnds manual_